yelizp/crypting/README.md

 4. Change the influx2.properties file under the resources directory and set the token you have generated.
 5. Type localhost:8081 in the browser and open MongoDB express UI.
 Create a new database called "crypto_assets" with username "crypto" and password "crypto"
 6. Run "mvn clean package" from command line under the project root path
-7. Change Use "run.bat" to start the application.
-The application will create a demo customer if you prove --createCustomer option on the initial run.
+7. Use "run.bat" to start the application.
+The application will create a demo customer if you provide --createCustomer option on the initial run.
 8. Type localhost:3000 in the browser and open Grafana.
 From the DataSources page create a new InfluxDB connection as:
     Name: InfluxDB (leave it as default as used by the Grafana dashboard) Query Language: Flux